oceanprotocol/contracts/contracts/templates/README.md

-Ocean v1.x is built on top of templates, in order to accomodate severals scenarios which are mutually exclusive
+Ocean-contracts v1.x (Ocean V4 “Onda”) is built on top of templates, in order to accomodate severals scenarios which are mutually exclusive

 # ERC721 Templates